yudhisteer/Predicting-the-Price-of--Anything--on-Stock-Market-Vol.1/README.md

 #### 3.3 Objectives of Time Series
 Now, why would we want to study time series and what can we learn from it?
+On a higher level, we want to study time series for the ```5``` reasons below:

 - **Descriptive Analysis**
      - We may want to analyze in words, just like we did above, the time series.
 We may also want to analyze the ```components```, i.e, how the trend is changing over time, if we have a seasonality or not.
 We may also want to understand the ```relationship``` between several time series, understanding the ```dependencies```, ```correlation``` or whether it is ```smooth``` or not.